JithinKS97/dynamic-learning/readme.md

 3) Clone the repository
 4) Install the node dependencies by executing the command `npm install --save` from the root directory
 5) Start the app with the command `meteor` and the app will start running in localhost:3000 (By default)

+## Frameworks used

+The webapp is build on top of full stack Javascript framework Meteor.js along with React.js.
+Meteor.js comes with inbuilt Mongo DB database which used in the app.
+Semantic UI React is used for obtaining styled ui components used throughout for making the ui of the app.

 ## Main react components